Protocol Serialization and Deserialization¶

 signature, it can then use that registry to dynamically construct concrete types

-factory method will be used to construct traits when Schema
+The new factory method will be used to construct traits when Schemas are

 generated, so any generated schemas will be able to take advantage of the